vaibhav18matere/books/5-may.md

 - Otherwise they will be raw, spoiled, and not nourishing.
 After you’ve digested them, show us the changes in your reasoned choices, just like the shoulders of gymnasts display their diet and training,nd as the craft of artisans show in what they’ve learned.”
 - The goal is to turn these words into works.
-- when you catch yourself wanting to condescendingly drop some knowledge that you have, grab it and ask: "Would I be better saying words or letting my actions and choices illustrate that knowledge for me?"
+- When you catch yourself wanting to condescendingly drop some knowledge that you have, grab it and ask: "Would I be better saying words or letting my actions and choices illustrate that knowledge for me?"